Arepa Coalition Project

 The around 120 minutes long performance possess dance-theatrical elements, where the dancing will be performed with contemporary tunes, and nonlinear stories blend with theatrical vignettes and songs.
 Each artistic element will organically merge with the other to tell stories around the preparation/cooking of the Arepa, while some experiences of life, and love on Venezuelan and Colombian communities; as immigrants in a celebratory ambiance. * the arepa is the most recognised icon of the Colombian and Venezuelan gastronomic traditions.

-The event will end with the cast and audience members enjoying arepas, and socializing.
+The event will end with the cast and audience members enjoying arepas, tasting arepas provided by Caracas Arepa Bar and its chef Maribel Araujo.
 Sharing a meal with others would break down barriers, strengthen common values, and contribute to social prosperity; and how the event provides a route to enrich communication between different communities.